SajithKRajan/node-express-mysql-template/README.md

 - api - for controllers, models, services, etc.
 - config - for routes, database, etc.
-- db - this is only a dir for the sqlite db, the default for NODE_ENV development
+- db - this is only a dir for the mysql db, the default for NODE_ENV development
 - test - using [Jest](https://github.com/facebook/jest)

 ## Controllers